-TAKE NOTICE that the 2021 Annual Meeting of Shareholders (the "Annual Meeting") of Alpha Pro Tech, Ltd. (the "Company," "we," "our" or "us") will be held at the principal office of the Company, 60 Centurian Drive, Suite 112, Markham, Ontario, Canada L3R 9R2, on Wednesday, June 9, 2021, at 9:30 a.m., local time, for the following purposes:
+TAKE NOTICE that the 2024 Annual Meeting of Shareholders (the "Annual Meeting") of Alpha Pro Tech, Ltd. (the "Company," "we," "our" or "us") will be held at the Microtel Inn & Suites, 180 Goulding Avenue, Aurora, Ontario, Canada L4G 3Z2 on Wednesday, June 12, 2024, at 9:30 a.m., local time, for the following purposes:

-- 1. To elect seven (7) directors of the Company to serve until the 2022 Annual Meeting of Shareholders; - 2.
-To ratify the appointment of Tanner LLC as the Company's independent registered public accounting firm for the year ending December 31, 2021; - 4.
-To approve, on an advisory basis, the compensation of the Company's named executive officers; and - 5.
+- 1. To elect seven (7) directors of the Company to serve until the 2025 Annual Meeting of Shareholders; - 2.
+To ratify the appointment of Tanner LLC as the Company's independent registered public accounting firm for the year ending December 31, 2024; - 3.
+To approve, on an advisory basis, the compensation of the Company's named executive officers; and - 4.
 To transact such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.

-The Board of Directors has fixed the close of business on April 12, 2021, as the record date (the "Record Date") for the determination of shareholders entitled to notice of and to vote at the Annual Meeting.
-A complete list of the shareholders of the Company will be available and open for examination by any shareholder of the Company during ordinary business hours beginning two (2) business days after the mailing of this Notice of the Annual Meeting.
-The list will also be available at the Annual Meeting.
+The Board of Directors has fixed the close of business on April 15, 2024, as the record date (the "Record Date") for the determination of shareholders entitled to notice of and to vote at the Annual Meeting.
+A complete list of the shareholders of the Company will be available and open for examination by any shareholder of the Company during ordinary business hours for ten (10) days ending on the day before the meeting date.